shreyas-girjapure/Salesforce/Triggers/TriggerConcepts.md

 ```
 all the records will be prevented from further DML , in this case from insertion
 ## Can trigger's have static members ?
 Can we access trigger's static members from outside trigger ?
-## What are best practices for triggers ?
+## What is stack depth for triggers ?
+`16`
+## Can we write callouts in Triggers ?
+No , We can not.
+You may use async apex to get this done.
+You can use future method with  `@future(callout=true)` to get this easily implemented.

 ## What is order of execution ?
 In Salesforce, the order of execution for triggers follows a specific sequence.
 Here's an overview of the trigger order of execution: